abdulbugti1/tabs-manager/README.md

 1. Open the tabs you want to group.
 2. Click on the extension icon in the Chrome toolbar.
+3. Enter a name for the group.
-3. Enter the URL pattern you want to group the tabs by (e.g. "https://example.com/*").
+4. Enter the URL pattern you want to group the tabs by (e.g. "https://example.com/*").
-4. Click "Group Tabs".
+5. Click "Group Tabs".
-5. All tabs with URLs that match the pattern will be grouped together.
+6. All tabs with URLs that match the pattern will be grouped together.

 ![Screenshot](images/screenshot.png)